National Association of the Deaf (United States): Mission statement

-The NAD strongly supported the students and faculty of Gallaudet University in the Deaf President Now protests of 1988.
-The Americans with Disabilities Act (ADA) of 1990 was also strongly fought for by the NAD.
+The NAD supported the students and faculty of Gallaudet University in the Deaf President Now protests of 1988.

+The Americans with Disabilities Act (ADA) of 1990 was also fought for by the NAD.
 Most recently, the NAD has advocated for professional sports stadiums to provide captioning for the referees calls and for announcers' comments.
 The association has worked to require insurance companies to have deaf people as clients and for landlords to have deaf tenants.
 Hotels are now required to provide "deaf-friendly" alarm clocks and smoke detectors because of the NAD's persistence in the matter.

 The NAD fights for the right of deaf individuals to be able to use American Sign Language and to be provided an interpreter.
-The NAD website gives information on all the rights of deaf individuals have and how to go about gaining them.
+The NAD website gives information on the rights of deaf individuals have and how to go about gaining them.